svikashk/agile/agile/user-stories-acceptance-criteria.md

 ---
 layout: default
-title: Acceptance Criteria - What is it with examples of how to write
+title: Acceptance Criteria - What Is It?
+Examples and Templates Included
 description: Learn what acceptance criteria is.
 Includes how to write it for user stories with templates and examples.
 page_title: Acceptance Criteria
 has_children: false